 North of the Ramrock Mountain overlook, there’s a just-off-trail campsite with a stone fire ring.
 The Ramrock Mountain campsite is one of our favorites on the Appalachian Trail in Georgia, offering stunning sunrise views on clear mornings.
 (Our other favorite?
 The summit campsite at Wolf Laurel Top north of Neels Gap and Blood Mountain.)

 The Appalachian Trail arcs southwest as it departs Ramrock Mountain, rolling elevation in a descent toward Gooch Gap under a dense canopy of mountain laurel.
 The forest is rich and vibrantly green, filled with trailing ivy, fern and seasonal wildflowers.

 Gooch Gap Campsites

 The Appalachian Trail reaches Gooch Gap at 3.7 miles.
 The Gooch Gap camping options are plentiful, with Gooch Gap campsites flanking both sides of the trail over a quarter mile stretch.
 A blue-blazed side trail hikes .15 mile south from Gooch Gap to a water source, Walden Creek.

 Departing Gooch Gap, the Appalachian Trail crosses the gravel Cooper Gap road.
 The trail crosses a stream at 4 miles before gaining elevation through an old-growth forest of large-trunked oak and tulip trees.
-The hike descends, passing a campsite at 4.8 miles before hiking through a grove of young, spindly-trunked trees towards the Gooch Mountain shelter.
+The hike descends, passing a campsite at 4.8 miles before diving through a grove of young, spindly-trunked trees.

 Gooch Mountain Shelter

 A blue-blazed side trail departs the Appalachian Trail at 5.2 miles, hiking northwest toward the Gooch Mountain Shelter and campsites.
 The tin-roofed Gooch Mountain Shelter was constructed in 2001 – one of the newest Appalachian Trail shelters on its 2000+ mile stretch from Georgia to Maine.

 Campsites are located west of the shelter, accessible by a short, diverging trail.
 Two trails depart north from the shelter, one to a water source and the other to a privy.

-The hike departs the Gooch Mountain shelter, turning to retrace the outbound hike on the Appalachian Trail.
+The hike leaves the Gooch Mountain shelter, turning to retrace the outbound hike on the Appalachian Trail.
 The hike treks through Gooch Gap, rises elevation to Ramrock Mountain and skirts the peak of Black Mountain to return to Woody Gap.
 The hike reaches the Woody Gap trailhead at 10.8 miles, having gained and lost over 2,000 feet elevation – a total elevation change of over 4,000 feet.